September 1, 2017

 Celebrate Milestones - Whether it's finishing a long research paper, a challenging assignment or just successfully reaching the end of another term, each smaller milestone is an important step on the path to a degree.
 Cheer on the student in your life at each one and encourage them to continue their charge to the next.

 Remember, This is Temporary - Students would probably rather get dinner out after work instead of doing research or completing assignments.
 They would likely rather go for that bike ride than finish a paper, but they know the work they put in now will pay dividends later.
 Be supportive and remember not to pressure them into playing when there's still work to be done.
-Studying is temporary, but the impact of earning their degree will last a lifetime.
+Studying is temporary, but the impact of earning their degree can last a lifetime.

 Joe Cote is a staff writer at Southern New Hampshire University.
 Follow him on Twitter @JoeCo2323.